novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-130.md

 “Katsudon?”

-Now thinking with her head rather than her heart, Kim Ah-young thought,
+Now thinking with her heart rather than her head, Kim Ah-young thought,

 ‘I can hold it in.
 Do I really have to eat now?’